PNWCS/QB_Connector_CoA_Python_Fall_2025/README.md

 The `--hidden-import` flags ensure PyInstaller includes the Windows COM dependencies needed for QuickBooks integration.

-After building, to run the exe, launch the CLI directly from Command Prompt:
+After the exe has been built, in order to run the exe, launch the CLI directly from Command Prompt:

 1. Change into the `dist` directory (or reference the full path):
    ```cmd